A General Bayesian Framework for Foreground Modelling and Chromaticity Correction for Global 21cm Experiments: Introduction

 The first detection of a global 21cm was reported recently by EDGES. \citet{bowman18} claimed a detection of an absorption trough centred at 78MHz.
+The identified signal is particularly notable for its depth, which is around 0.5K.
+This is much deeper than is permitted by current cosmological and astrophysical models \citep{cohen17,cohen20}.
+There are two main ways this can be explained.
+One is that the hydrogen gas cools more than in standard cosmological models due to interactions with dark matter \citep[e.g][]{munoz18,berlin18,barkana18a,barkana18b,slatyer18,liu19}.
+The other is that there is enhanced radio background beyond the CMB \citep[e.g.][]{bowman18,ewall18,ewall20,feng18,fialkov19,mirocha19}.
+Both of these cases enhance the difference between the radio background temperature and the hydrogen gas temperature, which enables a deeper signal, as will be explained in \Cref{sec:21cm_cosm}.

-However, examination of the data, such as that performed in \citet{hills18}, has indicated that there may be unaccounted for systematic errors in the data that could distort or mask the signal.
-Recently, \citet{sims19} showed that the presence of a damped sinusoidal systematic is strongly preferred in the EDGES data.
-A similar systematic is also identified by \citet{bevins20}.
+However, examination of the publicly available, processed EDGES data\footnote{\url{https://loco.lab.asu.edu/edges/edges-data-release/}}, such as that performed in \citet{hills18}, has indicated that there may be unaccounted for systematic errors in the data that could distort or mask the signal.
+Recently, \citet{sims19} showed that the presence of a damped sinusoidal systematic is strongly preferred in the EDGES data. \citet{bevins20} and \citet{singh19} have also demonstrated the possibility of residual systematics in the data.
+These systematics could have a wide range of sources, including residual beam effects, which are investigated further in this paper and in, for example, \citet{tauscher20a}, or ionospheric distortion, as discussed in \citet{shen21}.

-\section{Background}
+\subsection{Background}

-\subsection{Hydrogen 21cm Cosmology}
+\subsubsection{Hydrogen 21cm Cosmology}

 The change in temperature relative to the background radiation produced by hydrogen 21cm absorption varies with redshift, $z$, as

 where $T_\mathrm{S}$ and $T_\gamma$ are the hydrogen spin temperature and radio background brightness temperature respectively, $1+\delta$ is the local baryon overdensity, $x_\mathrm{H}(z)$ is the neutral fraction of hydrogen and $\Omega_\mathrm{m}h^{2}$ and $\Omega_\mathrm{b}h^{2}$ are the total matter and baryon densities respectively \citep{zaldarriaga04}.